-At Queen Elizabeth's School we are determined to ensure that name of pupil has the opportunity to achieve their best and we want them to have an excellent record of regular, punctual attendance.
+At name of school, we are determined to ensure that name of pupil has the opportunity to achieve their best and we want them to have an excellent record of regular, punctual attendance.
 Pupil name has been late on number days so far this school year.